07 Aug The Secret To Peace In Relationships

 Result of scenario 3: Sometimes we can learn from our mistakes and be very respectful of people, but there are always assholes out there.
 For what it’s worth, I’ve learnt to take such people lightly and not pay much attention to how they make me feel and instead focus on bringing positivity and peace to the people I love.

 To me, these understandings help me deal with the world, but these are some examples from everyday life.
-If you are dealing with serious relationship problems, I strongly suggest you give our Relationship Pack a try, it helped me deal with the most mammoth sized relationship problem I’ve had for the past 16 years.
+If you are dealing with serious relationship problems, I strongly suggest you give our Relationship Pack a try, it helped me deal with the most mammoth sized relationship problem I had for 16 years with my parents.

 Nehita is a mindfulness expert who writes extensively on lifestyle management, wellness and ways to lead a healthier and a happier life.
 She is a part of Aware’s expert team on meditation.
 She is also an avid artist who spends most her time dribbling amazing stories through art.